As social media has evolved, consumer behavior has changed, and sales have had to adapt with social selling.

 Buyers are hyper-connected to an inexhaustible avalanche of information via multiple devices and channels.
 In result, as well as constant technological improvements, customers are more likely to research a purchase decision without directly contacting a sales team.
 Allowing them to buy straight from the internet.
 This new trend is pushing companies to find new ways of selling.
 One way of doing this is by launching a Social Selling Program.

-So what is social selling?
+So back to basic, what is social selling?
 Social selling is the technique of developing relationships as part of the sales process, using your social networks to find the right prospects, and build trusted relationships to achieve sales goals and foster better lead generation.